MicrosoftDocs/azure-devops-docs/docs/repos/git/view-pull-requests.md

 ![Screenshot of Azure Repos P R screens on a mobile device.](media/view-pull-requests/phone-screen.png)

-## List and open PRs
+## List PRs

-You can list and open PRs by using the Azure DevOps project website, Visual Studio, or the Azure DevOps command line.
+You can list PRs by using the Azure DevOps project website, Visual Studio, or the Azure DevOps command line.

 # [Browser](#tab/browser)

 ::: moniker range=">= azure-devops-2019"

-1. To view PRs in a specific repository in a project, [go to that project](../../project/navigation/go-to-project-repo.md) in the web portal and select **Repos** > **Pull requests**.
+1. To list PRs in a specific repository in a project, [go to that project](../../project/navigation/go-to-project-repo.md) in the web portal and select **Repos** > **Pull requests**.

    ![Screenshot of viewing your pull requests.](media/view-pull-requests/repos-pull-requests.png)